robclark56/RaspiBolt-Extras/RB_extra_04.md

 [All Extras](README.md) / Receive LN Payments

-UNDER CONSTRUCTION

----

 # Introduction #
-In this guide, you will create and display Payment Requests (PRs) so that you can recieve Lightning payments.
+In this guide, you will create and display Payment Requests (PRs) so that you can receive Lightning payments.

 All PRs have an *expiry* value, and that means it is not possible to create a PR with an infinite validity.
 The instructions below demonstrate the principals - but for a useful system, the PRs should be generated 'live' and then displayed to the customer.